Examining the influence of anisotropy on the fundamental mode of nonradial oscillation in neutron stars on a complete general relativistic scheme: Equation of state and anisotropic profile

 To describe the anisotropic profile, we employ the quasilocal anisotropic profile.
 As described in \cite{horvat2011}, it depends on the fluid and spacetime variables of the form $\sigma=\sigma(p_r,g_{11})$.
 Thus, this equation is given by:

-where $\alpha$ is a dimensionless anisotropic constant and $g_{11}=e^{2\Lambda}$.
-The anisotropy model \eqref{anisotropic_eos} was used, e.g., to analyze the effects of the anisotropy on the radial pulsation modes of polytropic stars \cite{horvat2011,arbanil_panotopoulos2022} and strange quark stars \cite{arbanil_malheiro_2016}, nonradial oscillation modes within Cowling approximation of neutron stars \cite{doneva2012} and strange quark stars \cite{arbanil2023}, magnetic field structure \cite{folomeev2015}, and slowly rotating neutron stars \cite{silva2015,Pretel2022}.
-To compare our results with some results reported in the literature -see, e.g., \cite{doneva2012,arbanil2023}- we consider $-2\leq\alpha\leq2$.
+where $\alpha$ is a dimensionless anisotropic constant, $a$ being a constant dimensionless parameter, and $g_{11}=e^{2\Lambda}$.
+The anisotropy model \eqref{anisotropic_eos} was used, e.g., with $a=1$, to analyze the effects of the anisotropy on the radial pulsation modes of polytropic stars \cite{horvat2011,arbanil_panotopoulos2022} and strange quark stars \cite{arbanil_malheiro_2016}, nonradial oscillation modes within the Cowling approximation of NSs \cite{doneva2012} and strange quark stars \cite{arbanil2023}, magnetic field structure \cite{folomeev2015}, and slowly rotating NSs \cite{silva2015,Pretel2022} and, with $a=2$, to investigate its influence on quasinormal modes \cite{2024PhRvD.110h3020L,2026arXiv260106962Y} and on the fundamental oscillation modes of NSs \cite{2026PhRvD.113d3025G}.
+In the present work, in order to compare our results with those reported in the literature (see, e.g., Refs.~\cite{doneva2012,arbanil2023}), we consider the range $-1 \leq \alpha \leq 1$.
+Furthermore, following Ref.~\cite{2026PhRvD.113d3025G}, we adopt $a = 2$.
+The values $\alpha = \pm 1$ are chosen as representative cases within a phenomenological framework.
+Since $\alpha$ is a dimensionless anisotropic constant controlling the magnitude of the anisotropy relative to the radial pressure, values of order unity ensure that the anisotropic contribution remains comparable to the local pressure.
+Moreover, the choice $\alpha = \pm 1$ allows us to explore both regimes of anisotropy, namely $\sigma > 0$ and $\sigma < 0$, in a symmetric manner around the isotropic case $\alpha = 0$.
+This behavior can be physically understood from the anisotropic contribution to the hydrostatic equilibrium: positive anisotropy $(p_t>p_r)$ gives rise to an effective outward force that partially counteracts gravity, whereas negative anisotropy $(p_t<p_r)$ produces an effective inward force, enhancing the gravitational attraction and reducing the stellar support against collapse \cite{Hernandez2004, PretelSBD2022}.

 For the anisotropic profile \eqref{anisotropic_eos}, we note that